kevinpapst/AdminLTEBundle/README.md

 In order to see a working example this bundle is showcased in a separate demo-application: [AdminLTEBundle-Demo](https://github.com/kevinpapst/AdminLTEBundle-Demo).

-The demo is neither fully functional nor showcasing all options right now, I am working on it!
+The demo is neither fully functional nor showcasing all options right now, but I am working on it!

 ## Why choose this repository over the original?